-The Kwakum people (or Bakoum as they are known indigenously) dwell in the east region of Cameroon, Africa, southwest of the region's capital city Bertoua, in Douma and Dimako.
+The Bakoum people dwell in the east region of Cameroon, southwest of the region's capital city Bertoua, in Douma and Dimako.
 The land of the east region consists of a complex topography that includes a wide variety of environments, such as forests, savannas, mangroves, valleys, and plains.
 Because these environments can be found all over Cameroon in different locations, one could say that the east region is a sort of "Cameroon in miniature."
-The Bakoum people group, which consists of approximately 13,000 members, are part of the Bantu, a Central-Congo people cluster.
-They cannot be found in any other countries of the world besides Cameroon.
+The Bakoum are part of the Bantu, a Central-Congo people cluster.
+They cannot be found in any other countries of the world.
 They are a warm and inviting people who are proud, quick to smile, outspoken, and fun-loving.

 The Bakoum struggle to survive by living off of the land and the dense rainforest (where both legal and illegal logging is a problem) as subsistence farmers, producing mostly fruits and vegetables such as corn and mangoes.
 The Bakoum use a "slash-and-burn" technique for farming, meaning they will clear areas of forest in which to grow crops using machetes and fire.
 This method yields high amounts of crops quickly, but also quickly drains the soil of its nutrients, making it necessary for the Bakoum to move their farms every three to five years (excluding banana and plantain farms).
-Along with farming the Bakoum also hunt with shotguns and trap animals for food.
+Some Bakoum also work as shopkeepers in local markets, selling items ranging from meats and vegetables to clothing and cellular telephone service.

 Indigenous resources are used to build their houses; the lower class Bakoum people live outside of local towns and use dried mud brick, wooden posts, and thatch roofing made from Rafia leaves, while the upper-class live in town and use cement blocks and metal roofing for their houses.
 They are also starting to use wooden planks for the walls of their houses.